digi4care/svelte-lazyloading-components-ssr/README.md

+# svelte-lazyloading-components-ssr

+Trying to figure out how to lazy/dynamicly import components while preserving SSR.

-# Houdini starter kit for 0.16.0-next.x
+I am using the 'Houdini starter kit for 0.16.0-next.x'

-Just clone this repo and make it your own!
+Example:

 ---